 Stunning beaches, awe-inspiring valleys, exhilarating cities, delicious food, and color around every corner - all of this and more is waiting for your 11-day tour in Colombia.
 This customized Colombia tour itinerary has been designed keeping in mind the interests of travelers and covers many amazing Colombian highlights.
 In case you are also someone who is looking out for an incredible trip to Colombia, then this Latin America adventure travel guide is absolutely perfect for you!..

-The second most populated country of South America, Colombia is home to an impressive 10% of the earth's biodiversity.
+The second most populated country in South America, Colombia is home to an impressive 10% of the earth's biodiversity.
 Colombia has everything to draw travelers for luxury tours.
 People who are interested in archaeology and history will enjoy the many museums in Bogota and will be truly impressed by the San Agustin sites, and Tierradentro, Lost City.
-Apart from history, one can also spot beautiful beaches, delicious food, wild dancing, and a great nightlife here in Colombia.
-This South Ameican nation is rich in natural wonders, cultural heritage and undoubtedly a coffee lovers paradise.
+Apart from history, one can also spot beautiful beaches, delicious food, wild dancing, and great nightlife here in Colombia.
+This South American nation is rich in natural wonders, cultural heritage, and undoubtedly a coffee lovers' paradise.
 The beautiful mountains, hidden beaches, and cobblestoned cities of Colombia attract travelers from around the globe for luxury Colombia tours.

 Colombia’s incredibly diverse landscape includes a number of wonderful national parks.
 The Cocora Natural National Park is not only a place for adventurers and trekking fans, but it is also the home of the Colombian National Tree, The wax palm, a palm that can reach incredible heights of up to 80 meters and only grows in this region.

 Los Nevados National Park, located only 30 minutes from the Cocora National Park, has eight volcanos and peaks for climbers and adventure enthusiasts.
 This is the ideal place in Colombia if you want to see snow and landscapes, which look like postcards from Iceland.
-Many Colombia travel agents conduct hiking tour here.
+Many Colombian travel agents conduct hiking tours here.

-A great getaway for locals and a wonderful experience for travelers in South America, the Tatacoa desert attracts tourists looking for silence, tranquility and night below millions of stars.
-Thanks to its privileged location, the Tatacoa desert is one of the few places in the world where you can see all 88 constellations, have a chance to see nebulas, galaxies and meteor showers.
+A great getaway for locals and a wonderful experience for travelers in South America, the Tatacoa desert attracts tourists looking for silence, tranquility, and night below millions of stars.
+Thanks to its privileged location, the Tatacoa desert is one of the few places in the world where you can see all 88 constellations, and have a chance to see nebulas, galaxies, and meteor showers.

 -The country-wide practice of Cumbia and Vallenato shows that music is a very important part of Colombian culture.
 Shakira is famously from this Latin American country, as is famous Colombian philologist and Nobel Prize winner Gabriel Garcia Marquez.
 Colombian art is often similar to Fernando Botero.